 We may see things going even further.
 The WTA Finals purse is actually higher than the ATP purse competed for by the top eight men.
 Something similar happened at the 2019 CIB PSA Women’s World Championship, where the women’s pot and winner’s cheque were both higher than the men’s.
 While pay equality is still the final destination, and the prize money in women’s team sports including football, cricket and rugby still lags well behind the men’s, movements like these in tennis and golf can make important points about the wider disparity.
 As women’s sport and its galaxy of stars draws more eyes in 2022, perhaps we’ll see an increasing number of high profile events paying women more than men.

+Surf & skate will struggle to match 2021 but will keep outperforming the pre-pandemic world.
 I’m predicting that sales in the core surf channel will decline in 2022 compared to 2021.
 Soft goods in particular are likely to be challenged, particularly from Q2 onwards.
 That might sound pessimistic, but we have to remember that we are comparing against an unprecedented 40% year-on-year growth in 2021, and that last year performed incredibly strongly even against the strongest months of 2020.
 Overall, even if the figures slip slightly into the red, it should still be a good year for the industry, not just because there is a year of strong sales to fall back on but also because the underlying participation numbers are impressive compared to pre-pandemic figures, with many people taking up surfing for the first time during lockdowns.

 Whether as a last mile delivery solution, tool for doing the weekly shop, or as a form of family transport, cargo bikes, and particularly electric cargo bikes are going to be here to stay.
 An expanded ULEZ zone in London that came into force in October 2021 and a range of new bike infrastructure across the capital and other cities (Bristol and Oxford for example are also investing in cargo bikes) is making cargo cycling safer and more attractive.
 Data from the Bicycle Association Market data service, powered by Sports Marketing Surveys, supports the idea, and it was this data, in part, that underlies Raleigh’s UK Managing Director, Lee Kidger’s confidence that the UK cargo bike market will hit 15 times 2021 levels within the next five years.
 Electric cargo in particular offers faster delivery times and easier riding, especially when transporting heavy loads, and achieves both of these while still helping cities reduce carbon emissions.
 When the 2021 numbers are finalised, we expect cargo to show a strong increase on 2020 and 2019 overall, and looking further, there’s still so much potential for the sector to grow even faster in 2022.